wp-plugins/wp-power-stats/readme.txt

 == Description ==

+The missing statistics feature from Wordpress is now available.

-One click install to have an insight about your wordpress site's visitors.
+One click install, and you will have an insight about your wordpress site's visitors.

 This easy to use plugin gives you a quick glance at your visitors's time of visits, browser, operating system and much more.

+The plugin is fully integrated in Wordpress, no need to write any code.
+Just install & enjoy!

 == Installation ==